-Much has been written and said about the relative level of the stock market and the value of an ounce of gold.
+Much has been written and said about the relative level of the stock market and Gold’s Value.

 It is not possible to state that gold’s value changes as a result of activity within the stock market and it is also not possible to state that the level of the stock market changes as a result of activity in the gold market.